-a.
-The contracting parties, as well as the purchase price and the payment terms.

-b.
-Exact description of the real estate, i.e., the land, any fixtures and fittings of the existing building or apartment and appurtenances, easements, pledges, etc. Czech law expressly prescribes how the land and buildings ought to be described in order to be successfully included in the Land Registry.
+- a) The contracting parties, as well as the purchase price and the payment terms. - b) Exact description of the real estate, i.e., the land, any fixtures and fittings of the building or apartment and existing appurtenances, easements, pledges, etc. Czech law expressly prescribes how the land and buildings ought to be described in order to be successfully included in the Land Registry.
 The Land Registry contains all of the necessary components of the description required for the registration; it is thus advisable to extract the required information therefrom.

 Note: A thorough review of the information lodged with the Land Registry is of major importance when gathering information on the realities of the seller's title to the property, existing mortgages, and possible ongoing proceedings the property may be subject to.
-The register also contains records called "notices" which convey important information regarding the registered property or its owners or people holding any other rights to the registered property, for information regarding instance enforcement dispossession, ongoing proceedings, prohibition of disposition, and prohibition on the establishment of a pledge.
+The register also contains records called "notices" which convey information regarding important the registered property or its owners or people holding any other rights to the registered property, for instance - information regarding dispossession, ongoing enforcement proceedings, prohibition of disposition, and prohibition on the establishment of a pledge.

-c.
-Description of the necessary repairs or other regulations the seller/buyer has to comply with.

-d.
-Date when the property was handed over to the buyer or the agreed upon date of transfer of ownership of the property (N.B. the ownership of the property is transferred on the day of registration in the Land Registry retroactively on the day of the filing of the request).

-e.
-The conditions of the change of ownership.

-f.
-Charges on the property.

-g.
-A declaration regarding the mandatory municipal permits, such as, for instance, the occupancy permit determining the purpose of the use of the real estate.

-h.
-Detailed representations and warranties regarding the current rights and titles to the property; substantial characteristics of the property such as: access thereto, access to utilities (gas, electricity, etc.)

-i.
-The Energy Performance Certificate of the building must be obtained by the seller and handed over to the purchaser, it is thus recommended to include it in the purchase agreement as an annex thereto.
+- c) Description of the necessary repairs or other regulations the seller/buyer has to comply with. - d) Date when the property was handed over to the buyer or the agreed upon date of transfer of ownership of the property (N.B. the ownership of the property is transferred on the day of registration in the Land Registry retroactively on the day of the filing of the request). - e) The conditions of the change of ownership. - f) Potential charges on the property. - g) A declaration regarding the mandatory municipal permits, such as, for instance, the occupancy permit determining the permitted purpose of the use of the real estate. - h) Detailed representations and warranties regarding the current rights and titles to the property; substantial characteristics of the property such as: access thereto, access to utilities (gas, electricity, etc.) - i) The Energy Performance Certificate of the building must be obtained by the seller and handed over to the purchaser, it is thus recommended to include it in the purchase agreement as an annex thereto.

-Note: The parties may choose to include several collateral provisions in the purchase agreement, which may be constituted as rights in rem and registered in the Land Registry.
-These collateral provisions may facilitate the negotiation of the sale of property by ensuring both parties' specific requirements are satisfied.
-The parties may choose to include the following collateral provisions in the purchase agreement: (i) reservation of ownership right, (ii) reservation of repurchase, (iii) reservation of resale, (iv) pre-emption right, (v) purchase testing, (vi) reservation of a better buyer.
-A detailed description of these stipulations exceeds the scope of this article, however, their inclusion in the purchase contract may be very practical in some cases.
+Note: The parties may choose to include collateral provisions in several the agreement, purchase which may be constituted as rights in rem and registered in the Land Registry.
+Such collateral provisions may facilitate the negotiation of the sale of property by ensuring both parties' specific requirements are satisfied.
+The parties may choose to include the following collateral provisions in the purchase agreement: (i) reservation of right, (ii) reservation ownership of repurchase, (iii) reservation of resale, (iv) pre-emption right, (v) purchase testing or (vi) reservation of a better buyer.
+A detailed description of these stipulations exceeds the scope of this article, however, their inclusion in the purchase contract may prove very practical in individual cases.
 We will gladly provide more detailed information upon request.